emmamrath/variant_annotation_filter_export_hail_0p1/README.md

 ## Overview
 This is the variant pipeline used to annotate and filter variants for downstream analyses, using [VEP](https://asia.ensembl.org/info/docs/tools/vep/script/index.html) and [Hail 0.1](https://hail.is/docs/0.1/index.html), for the project to compare the MGRB and ISKS cohorts.

 This pipeline outputs a tab-delimited file of sample variants, one line per sample per variant, with the various annotations of each variant.
+The annotations are for coding exon regions.
+Included annotations and data for annotations are Clinvar, Cosmic, Cadd, Cato, Eigen, and Revel.
+Included annotations for which data must be obtained separately are Gnomad, Condel, and Swegen.

 The pipeline consists of bash scripts and python2 programs.
-It assumes that VEP and some of its plugins and HAIL 0.1 are already installed.
-Input parameters to the scripts include the locations of input files, and locations of the VEP and HAIL installations.
+It assumes that [VEP](https://asia.ensembl.org/info/docs/tools/vep/script/index.html) and some of its plugins and [HAIL 0.1](https://hail.is/docs/0.1/index.html) are already installed.
+Input parameters to the scripts include the locations of input files, and locations of the [VEP](https://asia.ensembl.org/info/docs/tools/vep/script/index.html) and [HAIL](https://hail.is/docs/0.1/index.html) installations.

 Variants in this project are the germline genetic mutation SNVs recorded in a multi-sample [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) file.
 * MGRB [(Medical Genome Reference Bank)](https://sgc.garvan.org.au/initiatives) data is a whole-genome data resource of 4000 healthy elderly individuals ([manuscript 1](https://www.biorxiv.org/content/10.1101/473348v1), [manuscript 2](https://www.nature.com/articles/s41431-018-0279-z)).